A

 Spatial Examples (lecture)

-Atelje Jagoda / 09.03.2024
+Atelje Jagoda / Sat 09.03.24 at noon

 The lecture draws upon two pieces by Croatian artist Jagoda Kaloper, “Unnamed Ambient” (1970) and “Woman in the Mirror” (2010), to explore the intersection of film history with contemporary digital tools, computer-generated imagery, and gaming.
 Concepts of image space and performativity in the digital realm are guiding us towards the reckognition of the transience in bodily movement, surveillance as a form of observation, mirroring, and the sequence of interactions within political and social contexts.